Interested in a hands-on learning experience for developing LLM applications?

 2. Setting an appointment

 Getting BankBot to set an appointment is mostly the same as answering static queries, with one extra step.
 To book an appointment, BankBot will need to know the date and time the user wants the appointment for.
-This can be done by teaching BankBot to extract this information from the user query – or to ask the user for this information in-case it is not provide in the initial query.
+This can be done by teaching BankBot to extract this information from the user query – or to ask the user for this information in case it is not provided in the initial query.

 Creating an intent